-The - not legally binding - recommendations for exemption request no. 12 through 15 were submitted to the EU Commission by Öko-Institut and Fraunhofer IZM and was published at the EU CIRCA website on 16.09.2013.
+The - not legally binding - recommendations for exemption request no. 12 through 15 were submitted to the EU Commission by Öko-Institut and Fraunhofer IZM and will published on the EU CIRCA website on 02.10.2013.
 So far, the Commission has not adopted any revision of the Annex to Directive 2011/65/EU based on these recommendations.